-The MOU that the ECO signed with the IDB highlights the ECO and the IDB's intention to cooperate in undertaking the following activities:
+IsDB has also signed an MOU with ECO which highlights the two organisations' intention to cooperate in undertaking the following activities:

-- Providing technical assistance for the preparation of feasibility studies for the ECO's projects in important areas of development, such as transport, communications, infrastructure, trade, energy resources, industrial promotion, agricultural production, environment, and human resources development. - > Providing scholarships from the IDB's scholarship programme for students in educational institutions in the ECO's founding countries which are also the members of the IDB. - > Identifying projects that qualify for financing from the IDB and providing assistance to the governments in preparing project documents.
+- Providing technical assistance for the preparation of feasibility studies for the ECO's projects in important areas of development, such as transport, communications, infrastructure, trade, energy resources, industrial promotion, agricultural production, environment, and human resources development. - > Providing scholarships from the IsDB's scholarship programme for students in educational institutions in the ECO's founding countries which are also the members of the IDB. - > Identifying projects that qualify for financing from the IDB and providing assistance to the governments in preparing project documents.